Lucy9633/CS50-homework/README.md

 # CS50-homework
-The following repositories consist of CS50 homeworks
+This file will consit of various CS50 homeworks.